Larry Keel

-Larry Keel (born November 25, 1968) is an American bluegrass musician from Southwest Virginia who has been performing since 1976.
+Larry Dwayne Keel (born November 25, 1968) is an American bluegrass musician from Southwest Virginia who has been performing since 1976.
 He was a founding member of Magraw Gap in 1990.
 He also performs with his wife, bassist Jenny Keel, in The Larry Keel Experience.
 He has released over a dozen albums.

 Early life

 Larry Keel was born in Manassas, Virginia in 1968.
 He was taught guitar by his father James Keel, who played banjo.
 His brother Gary, who played guitar — and was twelve years older – bought him one when he was seven.
 He began playing seriously in 1975.
 Between 1976 and 1985 he performed bluegrass music in a number of "semi-professional situations", e.g., bluegrass and fiddler conventions, community events, barbecues, etc.

 In 1986 was hired by Disney as a contract musician to perform at Tokyo Disneyland when he was 18.
 Returning to the United States, he met bluegrass musicians John Flower and Mark Vann in Fauquier County, Virginia in 1989 and together they began exploring "progressive string music" in a band they formed named Farmer's Trust.
 In 1990, Mark Vann (1963–2002) moved to Telluride, Colorado to help found the "Cajun-influenced jam band" Leftover Salmon.